-Israelis Just Showed the World What a Socially-Distant Protest Looks Like
+Israelis Just Showed the World What a Socially Distant Protest Looks Like

 It looked more like a flash mob than a political demonstration.
-But as thousands of masked and socially-distanced Israelis gathered at an anti-corruption rally in Tel Aviv’s Rabin Square on Sunday, an array of opposition politicians belied any impression that this was performance art.
+But as thousands of masked and socially distanced Israelis gathered at an anti-corruption rally in Tel Aviv’s Rabin Square on Sunday, an array of opposition politicians belied any impression that this was performance art.

 Israel has been mired in a political crisis as far back as December 2018, when Prime Minister Benjamin Netanyahu called early elections just as he was facing corruption charges.
-Three successive polls have failed to deliver a decisive victory to Netanyahu or any of his rivals, and although Israel’s longest-serving leader has been formally indicted he now is embroiled in 11th-hour negotiations to form a new government.
+Three successive polls have failed to deliver a decisive victory to Netanyahu or any of his rivals, and although Israel’s longest-serving leader has been formally indicted he was embroiled in 11th-hour negotiations to form a new government as the protests took place.
+On Monday, Netanyahu and his political rival Benny Gantz signed a coalition deal that will involve them rotating the premiership—with Netanyahu serving the first 18 months.

 His critics accuse him of undermining Israel’s democratic institutions in a bid to hang onto power.
 “A person with indictments can’t appoint a police chief, a state prosecutor, an attorney general, the judges who will deal with his case.
 That is Netanyahu’s list of demands,” opposition lawmaker Yair Lapid told the gathered crowd.
 “That’s how democracies die in the 21st century.
 They’re not wiped out by tanks overrunning parliament.
 They die from within.”